 Finally, fermentation can be used to increase food safety by preventing the growth of unwanted bacteria.
 This happens through, among other things, the acidification of the product during fermentation.
 This is the fermentation that has been known and used since olden times.
 However, fermentation can also be used to produce antimicrobial components such as bacteriocins.
 In this way, outgrowth of unwanted (pathogenic) microorganisms can be inhibited.

 These application examples are just some of the ways that fermentation can be used to create and improve plant-based ingredients and products through natural means.
-If you would like to know more, you can watch my coming webcast on December 3, 3.00-3.30PM CET, where I dive deeper into topics such as unwanted tastes and improving textures through fermentation.
+If you would like to know more, you can watch the coming webcast on December 3, 3.00-3.30PM CET, where topics such as unwanted tastes and improving textures through fermentation are discussed in more detail.